Jolinah/mzehr.net/README.md

 ## Installation:

-1. Copy the folder mzehr.net to \<BlitzMax installation directory\>/mod.
+1. Copy the folder mzehr.mod and all of its content to \<BlitzMax installation directory\>/mod.
 2. Go to the \<BlitzMax installation directory\>/bin folder.
-3. Execute the bmk executable to build the module for your platform: "bmk makemods -a mzehr.net"
+3. Execute the bmk executable to build the module for your platform: `bmk makemods -a mzehr.net`
+4. (Optional) Execute `docmods` to update the module documentation.

 ## Building and running the example server and client: